pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

         stype.text_tokenized: LinearModelEncoder(col_to_model_cfg=col_to_model_cfg)
     }

-We provides :class:`~torch_frame.config.ModelConfig` to specify the text model to finetune and its output size.
+We provide :class:`~torch_frame.config.ModelConfig` to specify the text model to finetune and its output size.
 Then you can specify the model config for each :obj:`~torch_frame.stype.text_tokenized` columns in a dictionary and pass it to the :class:`~torch_frame.nn.encoder.LinearModelEncoder`.